 (h) In all possession proceedings, the way the notice has been drafted and served is critical to the claim.
 If the notice is wrong, the claim is likely to fail.
 The arrears schedule within the Section-8 notice is fundamental.
 If it is not in the required format, we will recommend that you amend it or we can do it for you but there is a cost which will need to be agreed.
 5. At Court

 (a) If a court hearing is required at any stage of your matter we generally use an advocacy firm called Ashley Taylors Legal Ltd for representation at court hearings.
 We find this is the most cost effective way to provide you with representation at court.
 By instructing us on your matter you agree that we will pass on relevant information about your case to Ashley Taylor Legal Ltd so the advocate is fully prepared for the court hearing.
+The Court sets a fixed time for the hearing and Ashley Taylors will be booked to cover this time slot.
+However, on occasion, the Judge, rather than adjourning the hearing, may extend the allocated time, in order to reach a decision.
+Should this happen there will be an additional fee for the Advocate to continue acting on your behalf, which will be chargeable to you.
 If we are required to use another advocacy firm or barrister for your case then we will let you know.